Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/eks-install.md

 ```
 Use `Ctrl+C` to exit the command.

-3. Once all the pods are in a running state, access the Entando App Builder at the following address:
+3. Once all the pods are in a running state, access the Villanova App Builder at the following address:
 ```
 http://YOUR-HOST-NAME/app-builder/
 ```
 Congratulations!
-To continue your journey with Entando, see the [Getting Started guide](../../docs/getting-started/#log-in-to-entando) for helpful login instructions and next steps.
+To continue your journey with Villanova, see the [Getting Started guide](../../docs/getting-started/#log-in-to-entando) for helpful login instructions and next steps.

 ## Appendix A - Troubleshooting
 IAM and Roles